ktrieu/electoral-codex/README.md

 # Usage

-Clone and move into the repository and run:
+Clone this repo and in the directory run:

 ```
 python process.py